Update: We now have a good idea of when the Apple AirPower might go on sale, as multiple sources have claimed it's hitting stores in March.

 AirPower price and release date

-Two key details about AirPower remain a mystery: price and release date.
+Two key details about AirPower remain unconfirmed: price and release date.

-On November 1, a Polish ecomm site listed Apple AirPower as costing 999 Złotych, which converts to $274/£207/AU$356.
+In November 2017, a Polish ecomm site listed Apple AirPower as costing 999 Złotych, which converts to $274/£207/AU$356.
 But items that sell for that much on this particular site tend to cost $199, which would put the UK and Australia prices at £150/AU$260, respectively.

 We'll update this page as more details come to light.
-Until then, check out our hands on iPhone X review!
+Until then, check out our iPhone X review!